Decision problems for linear recurrences involving arbitrary real numbers: Decision Problems for continuous data

 As mentioned in the introduction, maximal partial decidability is equivalent to ``almost deciding'' a trichotomy when the input is known only to finite accuracy.
 We formulate this only for the case of $\R^n$ but it generalises easily to all locally compact spaces.

-\begin{Proposition} Let $A \subseteq \R^n$ be a set.
-Then $A$ is maximally partially decidable if and only if there exists an algorithm which takes as input a rational box $B$, halts and outputs $1$ if $B$ is contained in the set of robust positive instances of $A$, halts and outputs $0$ if $B$ is contained in the set of robust negative instances of $A$, halts and outputs $-1$ if $B$ contains robust positive instances as well as robust negative instances, and diverges in all other cases.
+\begin{prop} Let $A \subseteq \R^n$ be a set.
+Then $A$ is maximally partially decidable if and only if there exists an algorithm which takes as input a rational box $B$, halts and outputs $1$ if $B$ is contained in the set of robust ``yes''-instances of $A$, halts and outputs $0$ if $B$ is contained in the set of robust ``no''-instances of $A$, halts and outputs $-1$ if $B$ contains robust ``yes''-instances as well as robust ``no''-instances, and diverges in all other cases.

-Moreover, such an algorithm can be effectively computed from a maximal partial algorithm for deciding $A$ and vice versa. \end{Proposition} \begin{proof} It is obvious that the existence of such an algorithm implies maximal partial decidability.
+Moreover, such an algorithm can be effectively computed from a maximal partial algorithm for deciding $A$ and vice versa. \end{prop} \begin{proof} It is obvious that the existence of such an algorithm implies maximal partial decidability.

 Assume that $A$ is maximally partially decidable.
-Then the set of robust positive instances is computable as an element of the represented space $\O(\R^n)$ of open sets with the Scott topology.
-The same holds true for the set of negative instances.
+Then the set of robust ``yes''-instances is computable as an element of the represented space $\O(\R^n)$ of open sets with the Scott topology.
+The same holds true for the set of ``no''-instances.

 An encoding of a rational box $B$ can be effectively translated to a name of the same box as an element of the space $\K(\R^n)$ of compact subsets with the sequentialisation of the upper Vietoris topology.
-One can therefore semi-decidable if all instances contained in $B$ are robustly positive or if all instances contained in $B$ are robustly negative.
+One can therefore semi-decidable if all instances contained in $B$ are robust ``yes''-instances or if all instances contained in $B$ are robust ``no''-instances.

 We can also effectively compute a name of the interior of $B$ as an element of the space $\O(\R^n)$ of open sets with the Scott topology.
-Now, if $B$ contains a robust positive instance then the interior $B^{\circ}$ of $B$ contains a robust positive instance.
-We can thus semi-decide if $B$ contains a robust positive instance by computing the intersection of $B^{\circ}$ with the set of robust positive instances as an element of $\O(\R^n)$ and semi-deciding if the result is non-empty.
-By symmetry the same is true for robust negative instances.
+Now, if $B$ contains a robust ``yes''-instance then the interior $B^{\circ}$ of $B$ contains a robust ``yes''-instance.
+We can thus semi-decide if $B$ contains a robust ``yes''-instance by computing the intersection of $B^{\circ}$ with the set of robust ``yes''-instances as an element of $\O(\R^n)$ and semi-deciding if the result is non-empty.
+By symmetry the same is true for robust ``no''-instances.
 The claim follows. \end{proof}

+Throughout this section we have focussed our attention on countably based spaces.
+This will be sufficient for the purpose of this paper.
+It should be pointed out however, that Proposition \ref{Proposition: characterisation of maximal partial decidability via points of continuity} may fail for non-countably-based spaces.
+To see this, let